 Pilot and Technician Outlook

-Global air travel demand and traffic have nearly recovered and returned to pre-pandemic levels in the past year.
-With the return to these traffic levels, effective training and an adequate supply of personnel remain critical to maintain the health, safety and prosperity of the global aviation ecosystem.
+Global air travel demand is outpacing economic growth as markets have remained resilient.
+Effective training and an adequate supply of personnel remain critical to maintain the health, safety and prosperity of the global aviation ecosystem.

-Long-term demand for newly qualified aviation personnel remains strong, as 674,000 new pilots, 716,000 new maintenance technicians and 980,000 new cabin crew members will be needed to fly and maintain the global commercial fleet over the next 20 years.
+Long-term demand for newly qualified personnel remains strong, as 660,000 new pilots, 710,000 new maintenance technicians, and 1,000,000 new cabin crew members will be needed to fly and maintain the global commercial aviation fleet over the next 20 years.

 Methodology

-This forecast is limited to the commercial aviation sector, which includes commercial passenger and commercial freight, and assumes that air traffic demand will continue to grow and reach new heights.
-Consistent with last year’s forecast, this year’s outlook does not include business aviation and civil helicopter demand.
+This forecast is limited to the commercial aviation sector, which includes commercial passenger and commercial freight.
+Consistent with prior forecasts, this year’s outlook does not include business aviation and civil helicopter demand.

-New personnel demand is calculated based on a 20-year fleet forecast for commercial aviation aircraft with more than 30 seats.
-By analyzing fleet growth and replacement, aircraft utilization, attrition rates, and regional differences in crewing specific to aircraft type, Boeing's Pilot and Technician Outlook estimates the number of new pilots, maintenance technicians, and cabin crew members needed worldwide to meet global traffic demand.
+New-personnel demand is calculated on the basis of a 20-year fleet forecast for commercial aviation aircraft with more than 30 seats.
+By analyzing fleet growth and replacement, aircraft utilization, attrition rates, and regional differences in crewing specific to aircraft type, Boeing’s PTO estimates the number of new pilots, maintenance personnel, and cabin crew members needed worldwide to meet global traffic demand.

-Variations to the forecast can occur on a year-over-year basis as a result of many factors, some of which include changes in regulations, crew productivity, and aircraft mix.
-The forecast does not include assumptions for single-pilot commercial airplane operations.
-However, it does consider impacts from alternative modes of transportation, such as high-speed rail.
+Year-over-year forecasts may vary due to many factors, including changes in regulations, crew productivity, and aircraft mix.
+The forecast does not include assumptions for single-pilot commercial airplane operations, but it does consider impacts from alternative modes of transportation such as advanced air mobility and high-speed rail.
 Boeing continues to track the market for indications of regulatory movement and will update our forecast accordingly.

 View Other Aerospace Market Outlooks